GP Specialty Training FAQs

 No, it is the doctors responsibility to have appropriate medical indemnity.

 I am off long term sick and coming to the end of my current post; I should start my new post within the next week.
 What should I do?

 You cannot move trust or in to general practice whilst on sick leave.
-You need to contact your TPD and Gemma Lush at the School of Primary Care as soon as you intend to return to work so that we are aware of your new training dates.
+You need to contact your TPD and the Helpdesk at the School of Primary Care as soon as you intend to return to work so that we are aware of your new training dates.

 Can a trainee work before the Performers List application has been approved?